mizcanscripts/Test/README.md

-# Test1
+# Test
-This is only Test
+This Repo Is For Test Scripts Only!